cantryDev/CSGOCaseStatsViewer/Readme.md

 5. Reload the page
 6. Go back to the network tab and scroll to the top and select the first entry.
 Click on headers.
 On the right side it should say Request Url: Your steam profile url
 7. Scroll down on the right side till you see Cookie:
-8. Right click on Cookie: and select copy value
+8. Right click on Cookie: and select copy value.
+Or copy it manual.

 #### Firefox
 1. Login into your steam account.